School Cancellation Info

 A note to parents, students, and staff:

 Please know that we do our best to keep our students and staff safe and comfortable.
 When deciding whether schools remain open or closed, there is no perfect decision upon which everyone will agree.
-This information helps everyone understand our process to make the best possible decision for everyone connected with our schools.
+This information helps everyone understand our process to make the best decision for everyone connected with our schools.

 District website and social media information sources